At the begining of this year's campaign, the Orgame/Argamum research team went in a field trip to the roman city of Tropaeum Traiani (29th july 2011).

 Special thanks to Prof. Carol Căpiţă for the wonderful tour of the city.

-- Blog created and administrated by: Dr. Vasilica Lungu (excavation director for Orgame necropolis), Dr. Alina Mușat-Streinu, Alexandra Dolea, Marius Streinu.
+- Blog created and administrated by: Dr. Vasilica Lungu (excavation director of Orgame necropolis), Dr. Alexandra Dolea, Dr. Alina Mușat-Streinu and Dr. Marius Streinu.
 Orgame/Argamum is one of the most important archaeological sites along the Black Sea coast.
 The pattern of habitation for the area lasts, with small periods of interruption, almost two millennia.
 The archaeological discoveries fully illustrate this interval, starting about the 13th century and divided into the following periods: Bronze Age (13th century B.C); Early Iron Age (10th – 8th centuries B.C.); Archaic and Classical (7th – 4th centuries B.C.); Hellenistic (3rd – 2nd centuries B.C.); Early Roman (2nd – 4th centuries A.D.) and Late Roman (4th – 7th centuries A.D.).